Cindy Crawford: After modeling

 Crawford quit full-time modeling in 2000 and now appears only occasionally in fashion magazines.
 In 2005, Crawford created a line of beauty products with Jean-Louis Sebagh called Meaningful Beauty for Guthy-Renker.
 Crawford has stated that she regularly receives certain cosmetic procedures, including Botox and vitamin injections.
 She first saw a plastic surgeon at the age of 29.

 In 2005, Crawford launched a new line of furniture under the "Cindy Crawford Home Collection" name.
 The collection is manufactured by HM Richards Inc. She assisted in the creation of the line by consulting on the features, colors, or styles that fit the needs of families or reflected her own tastes.
 She also has a furniture line with Rooms to Go, Raymour & Flanigan and launched a home goods line with J. C. Penney in late 2009.

 In 2009, Crawford was one of many celebrities to be photographed by Deborah Anderson for the coffee table book Room 23, produced by philanthropist Diana Jenkins.
 In addition to appearing in the book, Crawford was the cover model and wrote the dedication.
 Becoming, a book about Crawford's life and career co-written by Crawford and Katherine O'Leary, was published in September 2015.

-Crawford appeared on the US version of Lipsync Battle reenacting her performance in the bathtub from the George Michael music for Freedom '90, performed by actor Zachary Quinto.
+Crawford appeared on the US version of Lipsync Battle reenacting her performance in the bathtub from the George Michael music for "Freedom!
+'90", performed by actor Zachary Quinto.

 Crawford and her daughter Kaia appeared together on the cover of the April 2016 issue of Vogue Paris.
 In 2016, she became a spokesperson for Acqua Minerale San Benedetto in Italy.
 In September 2017, Crawford, along with models Claudia Schiffer, Naomi Campbell, Helena Christensen and Carla Bruni, closed the Versace spring/summer 2018 fashion show, which was an homage to the late Gianni Versace.

-In January 2019, Crawford, along with her husband Rande Gerber, Mike Meldman, Jeff Shell, and Jay Sures announced they would purchase the Hollywood deli, Nate 'n Al, to keep its doors open after three generations of family ownership.
+In January 2019, Crawford, along with her husband Rande Gerber, Michael Meldman, Jeff Shell and Jay Sures announced they would purchase the Hollywood deli Nate 'n Al to keep its doors open after three generations of family ownership.

+Crawford was featured in a four-part Apple TV+ docuseries titled The Super Models, which premiered on September 20, 2023.
+The series also featured Naomi Campbell, Christy Turlington and Linda Evangelista and was directed by Roger Ross Williams and Larissa Bills.

 Personal life

 Crawford was married to actor Richard Gere from 1991 until their divorce in 1995.
 She married businessman and former model Rande Gerber on May 29, 1998.
-They have two children, son Presley Walker Gerber (born July 2, 1999) and daughter Kaia Jordan Gerber (born September 3, 2001), the latter of whom has had a successful modeling career.
+They have two children, son Presley Walker Gerber (born 1999) and daughter Kaia Jordan Gerber (born 2001).

 In August 2021, the couple sold their home in Trousdale Estates, Beverly Hills, for a reported $13.5 million.